Skip to main content

 Do not refuse emergency housing if you have nowhere else to go

-The council might not find anywhere else for you to stay in an emergency.
+The council might not offer you anywhere else if you say no to emergency housing.

-Tell the council if you're worried about safety, quality or location.
-They should look at safety risks and might find you something else.
+Tell the council if you're worried about the safety of the emergency housing.
+The council should look at safety risks and find you something else if it's not suitable.

 You may have to accept lower standards than in longer term housing.